abrahamchan/Dsemble/README.md

 # D-semble
-Finding ensembles that are resilient, diverse, and accurate.
+Finding ensembles that are resilient, diverse, and accurate against faulty training data.

 ## Directory Layout